Millions in tax dollars flow to anti-abortion centers in US | WTOP News

 Then-Gov. Robert P. Casey, an anti-abortion Democrat, signed the crisis pregnancy center funding into law, barely a year after his administration fought to the Supreme Court to win a landmark 1991 ruling allowing states to impose restrictions on abortion.

 Under the deal, Pennsylvania began subsidizing the program to appease opponents of a preexisting program that subsidized Planned Parenthood’s services for women’s health.
-Republican majorities in the Legislature have enforced the agreement ever since.
+Republican majorities in the Legislature have enforced the agreement ever since, including for the past eight years under Democratic Gov. Tom Wolf, who supports abortion rights.
+It received $7.2 million in the current fiscal year.

 If money for the program were cut from the budget, “then we would ax that line item that goes to Planned Parenthood, as well,” said state Rep. Kathy Rapp, a Republican who chairs the health committee in the House.

+By 2001, Pennsylvania also became the first state to receive approval to use $1 million from the federal Temporary Assistance for Needy Families program to help fund the pregnancy centers.

-The Pennsylvania Health Department has contracted with a nonprofit known as Real Alternatives to oversee the program and distribute money.
-The Pennsylvania-based group eventually was selected to oversee similar programs in Michigan and Indiana.
+The Pennsylvania Health Department then contracted with a nonprofit known as Real Alternatives to oversee the program and distribute money.
+The Pennsylvania-based group eventually was selected to oversee similar programs in Michigan and Indiana, where it says it has since served more than 408,000 women.

 The Campaign for Accountability, a Washington-based watchdog organization, has launched multiple complaints against Real Alternatives, including allegations that the group failed to meet its own goals and misspent taxpayer money.